#include <stdio.h>

 Sum of 10, 20 is: 30

-atoi() is a library function that converts string to integer, when program gets the input from command line, string values transfer in the program, we have to convert them to integers (in this program). atoi() is used to return the integer of the string arguments.
+atoi()?is a library function that converts string to integer, when program gets the input from command line, string values transfer in the program, we have to convert them to integers (in this program).?atoi()?is used to return the integer of the string arguments.

-After understanding this example, try to rewrite the same program without looking at the code.
-Then change some values or logic and run it again.
-This helps improve confidence and keeps learners engaged on the page for longer.
+Rewrite the program without looking at the code.
+Modify values, conditions or logic and run it again.
+This helps improve confidence and strengthens coding skills much faster.